 CHARLESTON, S.C.
 (WCSC) - Longtime Live 5 News anchor Bill Sharpe celebrates his 70th birthday this week.

-William Herschel Sharpe, Jr. was born October 15, 1950 to William, Sr. and Katherine.
+William Herschel Sharpe, Jr. was born October 15, 1950, to William, Sr. and Kathryn.
 Born and reared in West Ashley, Sharpe has also spent his entire life and career in Charleston.

 This year also marks 47 years for Sharpe at Live 5 WCSC.